kendomaniac/metObservatory/README.md

 All the files relevant for the pipeline are included in the met14\_skipped\_detection\_tool folder.

+It is required that you have docker daemon installed: https://docs.docker.com/get-docker/

 To build the image, stay in the met14\_skipped\_detection\_tool folder and execute:

 ```